 - ES.3 Bed spaces within self-catering, touring caravans and camping are much lower than the Derbyshire average, consequently, the proportion of stays in self-catering-accommodation in Bolsover District is 1.49% compared to 17% across Derbyshire. - ES.4 89.2% of visits are from Day Visitors.
-This could be because the District is so central and accessible, and within 1 hour's drive of 3.1 million people, and it could be because the opportunity for the area as a short break destination is not yet realised. - ES.5 Each staying visitor on average generates $\underline{$ £160.10 into the local economy.
-The amount generated by Staying Visitors is $\underline{$ 4.3 X higher than the amount generated by Day Visitors. - ES.6 The higher than average percentage of stays with friends and relatives shows the value that residents of the District can bring to tourism District and how they can be ambassadors for the District by encouraging more visits. - ES.7 National trends indicate a growing demand for: short breaks, health and well-being breaks, and intergenerational breaks, and camping and caravanning. - ES.8 The greater demand for short breaks and the additional value that they bring to the economy means the Council's Strategy should be to encourage more overnight stays and more visitor expenditure.
+This could be because the District is so central and accessible, and within 1 hour's drive of 3.1 million people, and it could be because the opportunity for the area as a short break destination is not yet realised. - ES.5 Each staying visitor on average generates £160.10 into the local economy.
+The amount generated by Staying Visitors is 4.3 X higher than the amount generated by Day Visitors. - ES.6 The higher than average percentage of stays with friends and relatives shows the value that residents of the District can bring to tourism in the District and how they can be ambassadors for the District by encouraging more visits. - ES.7 National trends indicate a growing demand for: short breaks, health and well-being breaks, and intergenerational breaks, and camping and caravanning.

-- ES.9 In order to do this it needs to work alongside its partners to; improve the overall visitor economy offer; improve the accommodation offer; maximise our marketing potential; improve visitor economy business engagement and to continue to improve the amount and quality of our intelligence and evidence in respect of the visitor economy. - ES.10 Actions include:- working to promote the District, making the most of its excellent accessibility, as a central part of a wider area to enhance its attractiveness as a short break destination; working more closely with our neighbouring Local Authorities to promote tourism and to look to improve services on the Robin Hood Line; Visit Sleep Cycle Repeat projects looking at the feasibility of a visitor hub and camping pods at Pleasley Pit Country Park; an audit of cycle trails in the District; producing a visitor economy brochure and walking/cycling publications, producing an attractions / visitor economy brochure; making the best use of a PR and social media and marketing plan; improving the District's representation on tourism websites; establishing a visitor economy business network and encouraging staff and partners to add a link to the District's tourism webpage on external emails; a series of actions to boost accessible tourism in the District. - ES.11 Ideally this will be a living document and updated as and when new information is found. - ES.12 Words in Bold and underlined are explained in the glossary.
+- ES.8 The greater demand for short breaks and the additional value that they bring to the economy means the Council's Strategy should be to encourage more overnight stays and more visitor expenditure. - ES.9 In order to do this it needs to work alongside its partners to; improve the overall visitor economy offer; improve the accommodation offer; maximise our marketing potential; improve visitor economy business engagement and to continue to improve the amount and quality of our intelligence and evidence in respect of the visitor economy. - ES.10 Actions include:- working to promote the District, making the most of its excellent accessibility, as a central part of a wider area to enhance its attractiveness as a short break destination; working more closely with our neighbouring Local Authorities to promote tourism and to look to improve services on the Robin Hood Line; Visit Sleep Cycle Repeat projects looking at the feasibility of a visitor hub bringing together Hardwick, Pleasley Pit Country Park and Pleasley Vale; the feasibility of camping pods at Pleasley Pit Country Park; an audit of cycle trails in the District; and a PR and social media marketing plan; producing a visitor economy brochure and walking/cycling publications, producing an attractions / visitor economy brochure; improving the District's representation on tourism websites; establishing a visitor economy business network and encouraging staff and partners to add a link to the District's tourism webpage on external emails; and a series of actions to boost accessible tourism in the District. - ES.11 Ideally this will be a living document and updated as and when new information is found. - ES.12 Words in Bold and underlined are explained in the glossary.